amirhosseingrs/react-audio-player/README.md

 # Created by React
-this is second version of react todo app . first version is here : https://github.com/amirhosseingrs/react-todo-app in this version i added delete and edit button for every todo item
+a simple audio player in react without slider in this version made by react